Kingcitaldo125/Brain-ck-Interpreter/README.md

 This will compile (if not already) the code in the project and start up an interactive Brainf*ck interpreter.

+Once the interactive interpreter is running, you should see `BF(X)` in the terminal window.
+The `X` is a numeric value indicating which data/cell the data pointer is currently pointing to.

+Type "CTRL+C" or "CTRL+D" to exit the interactive interpreter at any time.

 ### Non-Interactive interpreter
 You can also interpret files directly with: